Therapy for Young Adults

 • Feeling disconnected from yourself or unsure who you are

-If any of this resonates, therapy can help you make sense of what you’re experiencing and move forward with more clarity.
+If any of this resonates, therapy can help you make sense of what you’re experiencing as a young adult, and move forward with more clarity.

 Young adult smiling